What is younger onset dementia?

-An early diagnosis will allow for early planning, the early involvement of support services and perhaps medical treatment.
+An early diagnosis allows for early planning, the early involvement of support services and perhaps medical treatment.

 A diagnostic evaluation might include:

-- A detailed medical history, provided if possible by the person with the symptoms and a relative or friend.
+- A detailed medical history provided, if possible, by the person with the symptoms or sometimes by a relative or friend.
 This helps to establish whether the symptoms have been slow or sudden, and the impact they are having on the affected person’s life.

-- Cognitive evaluations and/or neuropsychological testing to test abilities/issue areas such as memory, reading, comprehension, insight and judgment.
-These abilities may be affected by dementia.
+- Cognitive evaluations and/or neuropsychological testing to test abilities or issues in areas such as memory, reading, comprehension, insight and judgment as these abilities may be affected by dementia.

-- Laboratory tests including a variety of blood and urine tests called a “dementia screen” to test for a variety of illnesses which could be responsible for dementia like symptoms.
-The dementia screen is available through a doctor or specialist.
-Other specialised tests include a chest x-ray, MRI, ECG, PET and CT scan may be recommended.
+- Laboratory tests including a variety of blood and urine tests called a “dementia screen” to test for a variety of illnesses which could be responsible for dementia-like symptoms.
+A "dementia screen" is available through a doctor or specialist.
+Other specialised tests may include a chest x-ray, MRI, ECG, PET and CT scan may be recommended.

 Differing needs of people with younger onset dementia

-A person with younger onset dementia may be unique because the dementia appears at an earlier stage in their life when they are likely to be more physically and socially active.
-When diagnosed they may be:
+As younger onset dementia appears at an earlier stage in a person's life, when they are likely to still be physically and socially active, at the time of diagnosis they may be:

 - In full-time employment